SAKSHIKPWAGH/SAKSHIKPWAGH/README.md

 - 👋 Hi, I’m SAKSHI KP WAGH
 - 👀 I’m interested in learn new things in python laguage
-- 🌱 I’m currently learning B-TECH (under grajuate)
+- 🌱 I’m currently learning B-TECH (under graduate)
 - 💞️ I’m looking to collaborate on......
 - 📫 How to reach me on gmail sakshikpwagh@gmail.com